-The BIF is a fund of funds unitized pool of investments managed by an independent investment manager.
+The BIF is a unitized fund of funds pool of investments.
 The investment objective is to enhance returns for investors with a low to moderate level of risk by investing in a well-diversified portfolio.
 The investment policy target asset mix is 60% fixed income securities, rated "BBB" or better for bonds or "R-1" or better for money market securities, and 40% domestic and international equities, invested through indexed pooled funds.